Direct Party and Representative Voting (DPR)

 Simple to Understand

-Compare STV with DPR Voting
+Compare STV with DPR Voting here.

 First Past the Post (FPTP)

-‘First past the post' is a way of voting combined with a way of counting the votes.
-It can be used for single and multiple member constituency elections.
+‘First past the post' is a simple way of electing a single winner, for example, in an individual constituency.
+It can also be used in multiple member constituency elections.
 In a single member election the candidate with the highest number, not necessarily a majority, of votes is elected.
-When this method is used to elect MPs to parliament in a single member, party based election, this method can result in significant distortions.

-The number of MPs elected for each party is unlikely to be proportionate to the number of votes cast nationwide for the different parties.
+When this method is used to elect MPs to parliament, and thereby elect a Government, the number of MPs elected for each party is unlikely to be proportionate to the number of votes cast nationwide for the different parties.
 Small parties with thinly spread support may have proportionately fewer MPs elected.
 Coversely a small party with tightly concentrated support may have proportionately more MPs elected.
 It is possible for party A to have fewer votes than party B but still have more MPs, and thus be able to form the Government.

 Single Transferable Vote (STV)

-The single transferable vote (STV) is a voting system designed to achieve a more proportional result.
-There are variations of the system.
-To achieve proportionality the system requires constituencies to be organised as multi member constituencies.
-A form of preferential voting is used.
-Counting is complex.
+Counting is also complex.
 Each vote is initially allocated to the voter's preferred candidate.
 Depending on the number of electors and the number of candidates, each candidate needs a minimum number of votes to be elected.
 Counting is done in stages.
 A candidate is eliminated at each stage.
 When a candidate is eliminated, or has enough votes to be elected, surplus votes are transferred to the remaining candidates.
 There are different methods of doing this.

 While not a strictly proportional electoral system, results may be broadly proportional, although this does depend on the interplay between the numbers of parties competing in the election and the size of the multimember constituencies.

-STV is used in Ireland , Australia , and elsewhere.
+STV is used in Ireland, Australia , and elsewhere.

 Additional Member System (Mixed Member Proportional)